Song of the Rice Barge Coolie

 “What may I do for my Lady?”

-“Kill the woman and, failing that, bring home her corrosive powders to destroy the Icaros.
+“Kill the woman... and her husband too,” the Lady Mother added as an afterthought.
+“Failing that, bring home her corrosive powders to destroy the Icaros.
 The poison rains have made them mad.
 I can always make more.”

 “What is a woman?”

 At the granite-topped center island of her renovated, better than new, kitchen, Ginny poked around in the drawers the previous owners had left chock full of utensils.

 “Ahh...”
 She came up with a silver-handled mold for forming decorative cones from confectioner’s sugar.
 Dipping it in the can of poison she pressed out mounded ellipses in a half-circle.

 Indil Thirty-seven, after navigating the grouted alleyways that separated the tiles of the kitchen floor, struggled with clicking articulations over the polished stone lip of Ginny Levitan’s countertop.
 Another obstacle, a range of white powder mountains, lay ahead.
 He made for a valley.

 “Oh...”
 As Ginny shifted her weight on the high stool she set one mound of white, white powder into motion.
 Snow, snow, white and deadly, drifted a millimeter deep to bury a miniature alpine pass.
 She watched a lone ant struggle out from under the arsenic fall and skitter back to the edge of the polished granite slab.